Penalties for Driving Without Insurance in Michigan

 Michigan Secretary of State Penalties

-The driver responsibility fee, $200 for two consecutive years, for not providing proof of current car insurance coverage was eliminated on October 1, 2012 in Michigan.
+The driver responsibility fee, $200 for two consecutive years, for not providing proof of current car insurance coverage was eliminated on October 1, 2012, in Michigan.
 The elimination of the fee is a huge saving if you are ever caught without car insurance.
-But, if you are caught diving without car insurance, you may suffer one or more of the following penalties:
+But, if you are caught driving without car insurance, you may suffer one or more of the following penalties: